viamrobotics/docs/docs/mobility/motion/_index.md

 - It must support `GetPosition()` to report the machine's current GPS location.
 - It must **also** support **either** `GetCompassHeading()` or `GetOrientation()` to report which way the robot is facing.
-- If your movement sensor provides multiple methods, your robot will default to using the values returned by `GetCompassHeading()`.
+- If your movement sensor provides multiple methods, your machine will default to using the values returned by `GetCompassHeading()`.

 {{< /alert >}}